-Ireland Stamp 1G
+Stamp 1G Ireland

 Ireland Stamp 1G is aimed at international students who have been finished their studies and require permission to stay in the country to look for work.

-- Who is Eligible For the Stamp 1G Visa in Ireland?
+What is Stamp 1G Visa in Ireland?

 Individuals who are intending on operating a business or working for an employer in Ireland, as well as people with a Working Holiday Visa, will receive a Stamp 1 on their passport.
 This stamp allows them to work in Ireland.